-What is Parental Alienation (a.ka.a Child alienation) ? and how do Courts Deal with Parental alienation?
+What is Parental Alienation (a.k.a Child Alienation) ?
+And how do Courts Deal with Parental alienation?

 Parental Alienation is a complex and sensitive subject.
 It’s when one parent tries to sabotage the child’s relationship with the other parent by psychologically manipulating the child.
 This is usually done by thwarting the agreement between the child and the other parent, encouraging the child to fear or act aggressively towards the other parent.

-This is our second article on this painful matrer.
+This is our second article on this painful matter.

 In some extreme cases, one parent even makes false allegations of sexual abuse against the other to permanently prevent them from having any link with the child that can take months or even years to get resolved.

 A parent’s separation is a devastating experience for a child that can cause some major emotional breakdown.
 The intensity of breakdown is different for everyone and can manifest itself through a variety of emotions including anger, withdrawal, skiving, and emotional breakdowns.